Hiking the Cadini di Misurina Viewpoint in the Dolomites

 How To Find The Cadini di Misurina Trailhead

-The Cadini di Misurina Trailhead starts across the street from the Rifugio Auronzo Parking Lot, following Trail #117 towards Rifugio Col De Varda.
+The trailhead for Cadini di Misurina starts just across the road from the Rifugio Auronzo parking lot, following Trail 117 toward Rifugio Col de Varda.

 Plan Your Visit to Cadini di Misurina Lookout